Egypt–Ukraine relations

 Egypt–Ukraine relations refer to bilateral relations between Egypt and Ukraine.
 Both countries established foreign relations in 1992.
 Since 1993, Egypt has an embassy in Kyiv.
 Since 1993, Ukraine has an embassy in Cairo and an honorary consulate in Alexandria.

+Egypt's stance on the Russo-Ukraine War

+In June, a delegation from Africa, included representatives from Egypt that visited Ukraine and Russia for a call for peace.
+Egypt has maintained generally neutral due to the "rational analysis of the consequences of the war" and towards clarity on the ramifications of conflict.
+According to The State Information Service, Egypt has endorsed efforts aimed at stopping the war as developing countries, including Egypt, remain the most affected in terms of food and energy security.